AI Strategy

 Rank each candidate by total time cost per week (frequency × duration) and error risk.
 The highest-ranking items become your automation pipeline.

-A Glencoe insurance agency completed this audit last fall.
-They discovered their team was spending 14 hours per week manually copying policy information between Applied Epic and their accounting system.
-Same data, entered twice, with a 7% error rate that triggered follow-up work.
+Run this audit at a typical insurance agency and you'll often find the team spending many hours per week manually copying policy information between Applied Epic and the accounting system.
+Same data, entered twice, with an error rate that triggers follow-up work.

-The managing partner had been focused on automating client communications — email newsletters, renewal reminders, policy summaries.
+The instinct is usually to automate client communications first: email newsletters, renewal reminders, policy summaries.
 Sexy, client-facing work.
-But the data copying was costing them $23K annually in staff time plus error correction costs.
-We built an Applied Epic-to-QuickBooks automation in 10 days.
-ROI was immediate and measurable.
+But the silent data copying is what's really costing money in staff time and error correction.
+An Applied Epic-to-QuickBooks automation can be built in a couple of weeks, and the ROI is immediate and easy to measure.

 The audit reveals what Claude's advanced reasoning capabilities make possible.
-Modern AI doesn't just move data between systems — it validates, transforms, and corrects data in real-time.
-A Highland Park wealth management firm uses Claude to automatically categorize and tag client documents based on content, not just filename.
-The AI reads each document, understands the context, and files it correctly 98.3% of the time.
+Modern AI doesn't just move data between systems.
+It validates, transforms, and corrects data in real time.
+A wealth management firm can use Claude to automatically categorize and tag client documents based on content, not just filename.
+The AI reads each document, understands the context, and files it correctly the large majority of the time, with edge cases routed for human review.

 SAMPLE CLAUDE PROMPT